SrQuacksAlot/PuzzleGame/README.md

 Instructions:
 install Visual Studio
-open the folder- \Study Timer\Study Timer\bin\Debug and click to open study timer. you can move it to desktop for quick access
+open the folder- \Study Timer\Study Timer\bin\Debug and click to open study timer. you can move the Study Timer program to desktop for quick access